Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/challenge-response.md

 1. The application on the host sends a challenge to a specific slot of the YubiKey via the SDK.

-1. The YubiKey receives the challenge and encrypts it with the secret key and encryption algorithm that the slot was configured with.
+1. The YubiKey receives the challenge and encrypts/digests it with the secret key and encryption/hashing algorithm that the slot was configured with.

 1. The YubiKey sends the response back to the host, and the application receives it as a string of numeric digits, a byte string, or a single integer (as determined by the SDK).

-1. The application sends the response to the validating party, which decrypts it using the YubiKey’s unique secret key.
+1. The application sends the response to the validating party.
+For Yubico OTP challenge-response, the response must be decrypted using the YubiKey’s unique secret key.
+For HMAC SHA1 challenge-response, the validating party must digest the challenge with the secret key using the same HMAC SHA1 algorithm.

-1. If the decrypted response matches the original challenge that was sent to the YubiKey, authentication was successful, and the user is logged in.
+1. For Yubico OTP, if the decrypted response matches the original challenge that was sent to the YubiKey, authentication was successful, and the user is logged in.
 (For Yubico OTP challenge-response, the 6-byte challenge must match the first 6 bytes of the decrypted response–the other bytes are ignored.)
+For HMAC SHA1, if the response matches the server's digested challenge, authentication was successful, and the user is logged in.

 > [!NOTE]
 > For the authentication process to succeed, the size of the challenge must align with the algorithm that the YubiKey was configured with.
 Similarly, the validating party must decrypt the response using the same algorithm that the challenge was encrypted with.